Data AcQuisition And Real-Time AnalysisScope - Spectrum - Spectrogram - Signal Generator

 The random source is used to create a stream of random or semi-random frequencies.
 These are applied internally to the Left Out channel for Spectrum Curve adjustments, if any, then routed to the Pitch Tracker.
 The resultant Pitch Track notes are used as the raw input for the Pitch-to-MIDI process.

 You can start DaqMusiq at any time by using a Macro that comes installed with Daqarta: Hit the F8 key, followed by the 'd' key.
 This forces Input and Generator off, Sgram/PT and Pitch Track on, prompts you to select a .DQM MIDI setup file (hit Esc or click Cancel to use the default setup), and starts Pitch-to-MIDI.
-A message will appear below the trace area that says "DaqMusiq with Random Source".
+A message will appear below the trace area that says "DaqMusiq with Data Source".
+(Here the "Data" is usually random.)

 Just because DaqMusiq uses a random source, that doesn't mean the MIDI output sounds like the proverbial monkey-at-the-keyboard (unless you want it to).
 Instead, you specify the nature of the music performance by selecting Scales and Note Ranges, Velocity Patterns and Chord Patterns, perhaps preset Note Patterns for bass and rhythm tracks, and maybe a background Percussion pattern.